marinasundstrom/BlazorMinimalApiTest/README.md

 This is thus no direct replacement for the MVC and Razor Views.

+If layouts are important to you, then I recommend you to consider routable page components.
+(See "Add routable pages" below)

 ## Adding WebAssembly support

 First.
 Create a standalone Blazor WebAssembly project for your client-side code.